sshovkov/raspberry-train/README.md

 ![](assets/soldering_materials.JPG)

-The results were not perfect, but they worked!
+The result was not perfect, but it did work!
+When I connected the wires to the LED display, the dots promptly lit up.

 ![](assets/soldering.jpeg)

-I tested the connection of my soldering job by connecting the wires the LED display, which promptly lit up.

-To control the display, I decided to work with SPI.
+To enable the display, I used the SPI library.
 Once the LED display is wired to the Raspberry Pi, SSH into your Raspberry Pi and run `sudo raspi-config` to enable the SPI interface.
 Navigate to "Interfacing Options" > "SPI" and enable SPI.
-Reboot your Pi with `sudo reboot` after making any changes.
+Reboot your Pi with `sudo reboot` after making changes.

 ![](assets/spi_config.png)